brunokoga/pathfinder-markdown/prd_markdown/ultimateMagic/wordsOfPower/targetWords.md

 **Range** close (25 ft. + 5 ft./2 levels)

 A wordspell with this target word affects everything it catches in a 10-foot-radius burst.
 Some effect words that use the _burst_ target word are instead emanations, taking up the same area as the burst.
 These effect words typically have a longer duration and cannot be moved once created.
-They are noted by the word âemanationâ in parentheses after the _burst_ target restriction.
+They are noted by the word “emanation” in parentheses after the _burst_ target restriction.

 **Boost** : The spell affects everything in a 20-foot-radius burst.
 Its range increases to medium (100 ft. + 10 ft./level).
 Boosting this target word increases its level by 2.